Ease of Use

 In some cases, this doesn’t cost much.
 For example, Monero (XMR) costs less than £0.02 to send and Cardano (ADA) costs less than £1.00 to withdraw.

 But for other coins, it can be quite a chunk of change.
-For example, Bitcoin (BTC) costs about £20 to withdraw and Ethereum (ETH) costs about £10 to send.
+For example, Bitcoin (BTC) and Ethereum (ETH) currently costs more than £10 to send to an external wallet.

 If you haven’t completed identity verification, then you’ll have a withdrawal limit of 2 Bitcoin (BTC) every 24 hours (equivalent in any cryptocurrency).
 Unless you verify, you won’t be able to deposit or withdraw much government-issued currencies either.

 Once you have verified your identity, you’ll be able to withdraw the equivalent of 100 Bitcoin (BTC) every 24 hours.
-You’ll also unlock much higher GBP deposit and withdrawal limits.
+You’ll also unlock much higher fiat deposit and withdrawal limits.

 In short, it allows you to earn interest on your cryptocurrency holdings.
 When I checked, you could easily and quickly start earning interest on more than 55 cryptocurrencies.